Pokhran-II: Building towards second nuclear test (1989–1998)

 In 1989, V.P.
 Singh formed the government, which collapsed within two years and this period of instability caused a snag in the nuclear weapons programme.
 Foreign relations between India and Pakistan severely worsened when India accused Pakistan of supporting the Insurgency in Jammu and Kashmir.
 During this time, the Indian Missile Program succeeded in the development of the Prithvi missiles.
 India decided to observe the temporary moratorium on the nuclear tests for fear of inviting international criticism.
 The NSG decided in 1992 to require full-scope IAEA safeguards for any new nuclear export deals, which effectively ruled out nuclear exports to India.

 Though India had stock-piled material and components to be able to construct a dozen nuclear fission bombs, the deliverance mechanism was still under development.
 With the successful testing of Agni missile and successful trials involving dropping of similar bombs without fissionable material from bomber aircraft in 1994, the weaponization became successful.
-With the Comprehensive Nuclear-Test-Ban Treaty under discussion and global pressure pushing India to sign, then Indian Prime Minister Narasimha Rao ordered preparations for further nuclear tests in 1995.
+With the Comprehensive Nuclear-Test-Ban Treaty (CTBT) under discussion and global pressure pushing India to sign, then Indian Prime Minister Narasimha Rao ordered preparations for further nuclear tests in 1995.
 Based on the direction of the director of DAE R. Chidambaram, S. K. Sikka was tasked with the development of a thermo-nuclear fusion device.
 In August, K. Santhanam, the chief technical adviser of DRDO, was appointed the director for carrying out the tests.

-While water was being pumped out of the shafts constructed more than ten years earlier, American spy satellites picked up the signs.
-With pressure from US President Bill Clinton, the test never progressed.
+On 10 September 1996, India voted against a resolution on the CTBT treaty at the United Nations.
+The resolution passed with a vote of 158-3 with only Bhutan, and Libya joining India in opposing the same.
+At the planned test site, while water was being pumped out of the shafts constructed more than ten years earlier, American spy satellites picked up the signs in October 1996.
+After pressure from US President Bill Clinton, the test never progressed as planned, and India withdrew the people from the test area by December.
+Though the test did not happen, it was estimated that India had enough nuclear fuel to build 20-50 Atomic weapons.

 With Rao's term ending in 1996, the next two years saw multiple governments being formed.
 Atal Bihari Vajpayee, who was a strong advocate of nuclear weaponization, came to power following the 1998 general elections.
 Vajpayee had earlier declared that if re-voted to power, his government would induct nuclear weapons and declare India's might to gather respect.
 Soon after assuming power in March 1998, Vajpayee organized a discussion with Abdul Kalam and Chidambaram to conduct nuclear tests.
 On 28 March 1998, he asked to make preparations for a test.